Who Is Demi Lovato?

 Lovato made a return to acting in 2013 with a recurring role on the hit musical series Glee.
 She later appeared on then-boyfriend Wilmer Valderrama's show From Dusk Till Dawn: The Series in 2015.

-Lovato continues to contribute to reality TV competitions, serving as a guest judge on RuPaul's Drag Race in 2015, and Project Runway and The Voice of Germany in 2017.
+Lovato continued to contribute to reality TV competitions, serving as a guest judge on RuPaul's Drag Race in 2015, and Project Runway and The Voice of Germany in 2017.
+In August 2019, the artist revealed that she was joining the cast of the upcoming season of Will & Grace in a guest role.

 History with Substance Abuse